-Mallet finger is when you cannot straighten your finger.
-When you try to straighten it, the tip of your finger remains bent down toward your palm.
+Mallet finger occurs when you cannot straighten your finger: when you try to straighten it, the tip of your finger remains bent toward your palm.

 Tendons attach muscles to bones.
 The tendon that attaches to the tip of your finger bone on the back side helps you straighten your fingertip.